-These loaded vegan nachos have all the fixings: homemade spicy black beans, vegan cheese, tomatoes, jalapeño, pickled onion, radishes, avocado, cilantro, green onion (and a partridge in a pear tree!).
+These loaded vegan nachos have all the fixings: homemade spicy black beans, vegan cheese, tomatoes, jalapeño, pickled onion, radishes, avocado, cilantro and green onion.
+Perfect for a game day snack!

-The key to great nachos is even distribution of ingredients.
-Here’s how we do it:
+The key to great black bean nachos is even distribution of ingredients.
+Here's how we do it:

 - Start with just enough chips to cover one even layer of the sheet pan.

 - Add dollops of the spicy black beans - it doesn't have to be everywhere, but try to make it even.

 - Cover with a layer of vegan cheese (don't skimp, people - cheese is the best part!)